 - undertake a review at the end of the academic year, when all other assessment items have been completed.
 If a professional judgement can be made based on the remaining tasks, the task may be removed from the calculation of the final mark.
 Professional judgement will evaluate whether the student has had the opportunity to demonstrate the knowledge, skills and understandings that should have been acquired: the remaining tasks must provide a comprehensive sampling of the syllabus unit.
 This review will be holistic and is undertaken by the Director of Studies, with input from the relevant Heads of Department and teachers.

 - record ‘U’ (Unfinished) status for Year 11 students if a professional judgement cannot be made based on the remaining tasks.
 The student will then have the opportunity to complete the necessary comparable tasks before the beginning of the next school year; given a genuine effort in these tasks and a satisfactory level of achievement, the U notation will be changed to an A-E grade.
 Teachers are not available to provide tuition during the holiday period while such students are catching up on these assessments.

 - provide a comparable task after it has been completed by the rest of the cohort.
 Appropriate supervision must be provided and assured.

 - award a mark of zero, where an absence is unexcused and acceptable alternative arrangements have not been made.
 This may mean that the student has not fulfilled the course completion requirements and it is possible that he may be noted as UNFINISHED (U).

 - accept a note from the parent in Years 7 – 10, unless a pattern of absences from assessments becomes evident, in which case a request for a Medical Certificate will be made by the Director of Studies.
-Missed assessments will generally be recorded as EPR (Excused Pending Review) until the assessment or a comparable assessment is completed within an agreed time frame.
+Missed assessments will generally be recorded as NA (Not Applicable) until the assessment or a comparable assessment is completed within an agreed time frame.

 Chronic or frequent illness